7 Things to Fix Around the House Before They Get Worse

 Crumbling masonry

 Crumbling mortar can cause bricks to come loose an even fall out of the wall, fence or chimney.
-If the cracks in the mortar are so dep that wasps are taking residence, the situation is past taking action.
+If the cracks in the mortar are so deep that wasps are taking residence, the situation is past taking action.
 If you’re handy with mortar, you can fix the problem yourself.
 Mix up Portland cement, lime, and sand, and apply it into cracks in the mortar using a trowel.
 Keep in mind that the new mortar won’t match the existing color directly, but will weather over time for a much closer match.

 Damaged light switch